 How You Can Help the AfriCat Foundation

 Even if you don’t make it to the Okonjima Nature Reserve for a visit, you can still help their cause of promoting the conservation and ethical treatment of Namibia’s big cats.
 The foundation relies on private donations to care for the animals and to run their courses for the kids.
 Every donation helps!

 The Okonjima Property

 To get from the main highway to the Okonjima properties, you’ll drive down a long, dirt road and through several gates that keep the animals separated for protection purposes.
 You’ll likely spot all kinds of wildlife near the road on your 30-minute drive.

-With a focus on sustainable tourism, Okinjima’s lodges are spread out on this expansive property which allows for amazing views and ample opportunities to spot safari animals from every room.
+With a focus on sustainable tourism, Okinjima’s lodges are spread out on this expansive wildlife reserve which allows for amazing views and ample opportunities to spot safari animals from every room.
 You’ll feel like you are right in the heart of the African bush as curious warthogs and guinea fowl approach your window to peer inside; staying at Okinjima was one of the highlights of Namibia for us.

 From camping to private villas, Okonjima has several lodging options to fit every budget.
 The rooms are spacious and gorgeously decorated, the meals are divine, and you’ll have a wonderful opportunity to view beautiful sunsets as well as plenty of wildlife right outside of your room!

 The Plains Camp gives homage to Okonjima’s roots in its design.
 Built in a farm-style, this lodge has high ceilings and plenty of tables in the main gathering area.
 It’s also the only building with an aluminum roof as opposed to the thatched roofs of the bush camps.

-There are 30 rooms in total (14 standard, 11 view, and 5 garden rooms) at the Plains Camp.
+There are 30 rooms in total (14 standard, 11 views, and 5 garden rooms) at the Plains Camp.
 The view rooms are a bit brighter and have patios with the perfect sunset view.
 This lodging option is perfect for families and children.